Investors demand hedge funds show clean hands on Libor

 The difference between three month Euribor and EONIA rates was less than 25 basis points in early 2007.
 It had reached more than 170 in late 2008.

-Libor rates submitted by banks are compiled by Thomson Reuters, parent company of Reuters, on behalf of the British Bankers’ Association (BBA).
+Libor rates submitted by banks are compiled by Thomson Reuters (TRI.TO), parent company of Reuters, on behalf of the British Bankers’ Association (BBA).

 Despite the calls for hedge funds to investigate possible involvement, investors know there is only so much they can do to ensure managers were not caught up in the scandal.